 Jane Chung-Do, DrPH

-- DrPH (Public Health), University of Hawai‘i at Mānoa
+- DrPH (Community-Based and Translational Research), University of Hawai‘i at Mānoa

-- MPH (Public Health), University of Hawai‘i at Mānoa
+- MPH (Social and Behavioral Health Sciences), University of Hawai‘i at Mānoa

 - BA (Biology and Psychology), Gonzaga University

 Dr. Jane Chung-Do's research interests focus on enhancing youth and family wellness in rural and minority communities across the State of Hawai'i.
 Topics of past research projects include interpersonal youth violence, gender violence, school connectedness, suicide, and child abuse and neglect through primary prevention efforts and strength-based approaches.
 Dr. Chung-Do is specifically interested in promoting community-university partnerships to strengthen community-based participatory research and culturally-based programming.

 Chung-Do, J. J., Napoli, S., B., Hooper, K., Tydingco, T., Bifulco, K., & Goebert, D. A. (2014).
 Youth-led Suicide Prevention in an Indigenous Rural Community.
 Psychiatric Times.
 Available at: http://www.psychiatrictimes.com/cultural-psychiatry/youth-led-suicide-prevention-indigenous-rural-community.